 (c) Total return represents aggregate total return based on Net Asset Value.
 Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
-Had the Adviser not recaptured previously waived expenses for the fiscal years ended November 30, 2018 and 2017, total returns would have been higher in those years.

 (d) Represents the ratio of expenses to average net assets absent fee waivers, expense reimbursements and/or recapture by the Adviser.